michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 </details>

 "Just Patronage?
-Familiarity and the Diplomatic Value of Non-Career Ambassadors." <i>Journal of Conflict Resolution</i>, forthcoming. <a href= "https://journals.sagepub.com/doi/abs/10.1177/00220027231198518">Article</a>, <a href= "https://michaelgoldfien.github.io/files/goldfien_ambassadors.pdf">pre-publication version</a>, and <a href= "https://michaelgoldfien.github.io/files/goldfien_ambassadors_appendix.pdf">appendix</a>.
+Familiarity and the Diplomatic Value of Non-Career Ambassadors." <i>Journal of Conflict Resolution</i> 68, no. 7-8 (2024): 1417–1442. <a href= "https://journals.sagepub.com/doi/abs/10.1177/00220027231198518">Article</a>, <a href= "https://michaelgoldfien.github.io/files/goldfien_ambassadors.pdf">pre-publication version</a>, and <a href= "https://michaelgoldfien.github.io/files/goldfien_ambassadors_appendix.pdf">appendix</a>.

 <details>
   <summary>Abstract</summary>